hhu-stups/prolog-mutation-testing/README.md

-Mutation Testing Framework for Prolog (SWI and SICStus):
+## Mutation Testing Framework for SWI and SICStus Prolog:

-How to use (for SICStus replace swipl with sicstus -l):
+# How to use (for SICStus replace swipl with sicstus -l):

 $ swipl mutation_testing.pl // load the mutation tester